rokka-io/rokka-site/source/_references/users.md

 $user = $client->createUser('my.email@mail.com');

 echo "Api-Key: " . $user->getApiKey() .
 PHP_EOL;
-echo "Api-Secret: " . $user->getApiSecret() .
-PHP_EOL;

 ```

-You get back a full user object, containing your api key and api secret.
-To be safe, they are also sent by email to your address.
+You get back a full user object, containing your api key.
+To be safe, this information is also sent by email to your address.
 Save these, you need them for authentication.